50 Amazing Over-40 Bodies

 Taraji P. Henson

-47-year-old Empire star Taraji P. Henson says she turns to her trainer when she needs motivation to work out.
+47-year-old Empire star Taraji P. Henson says she turns to her trainer when she needs the motivation to work out.
 “I’m big on weight-training because I’m so small—I need to build up.
 I love squats,” she tells The Cut.
 “My trainer has me do planks with weights on my back, which strengthens my core.”
-And when you need some inspiration to work out, check out the 11 Ways Smart People Motivate Themselves to Go to the Gym!

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!